Migrating from Promptfoo

 Quick Start

-npx @evalguardai/cli eval:local promptfooconfig.yaml
+npx @evalguard/cli eval:local promptfooconfig.yaml

-2. Or convert to EvalGuard format
+2. Or convert to an explicit evalguard.yaml

 # evalguard.yaml